jeffwilcox/jeffwilcox.blog/_posts/2013-08-25-mongodb-azure-linux-cli.md

 Direct guidance is available for running Linux VMs with MongoDB within the MongoDB tutorial titled [Install MongoDB on Linunx on Azure](http://docs.mongodb.org/ecosystem/tutorial/install-mongodb-on-linux-in-azure/).
 This post, and associated scripts, build on this.

-### Thinking about backups

-I'm avoiding the issue of data backups, but `cron` jobs or other services can be used to do some level of backup; this is a whole different topic and beyond the scope of this post.
-With MongoLab, at least they have your back!

 # Windows Azure Virtual Machines

 Infrastructure virtual machines from Windows Azure, running Linux (CentOS is my preference), are an awesome and powerful way to bring applications and services such as MongoDB online.